Nose surgery examples

 There are three surgical approaches: closed, half-open, open.
 Each method has its specific indication, and advantages and disadvantages.
 Therefore, any good nose surgeon should be proficient in all three methods.

-When closed and in semi-open method, the scars remain within the mucous membranes inside the nose.
+When using the closed or semi-open method, the scars remain within the mucous membranes inside the nose.
 With the open method there is a barely visible, 2-3mm long scar at half height of the nose bridge.

 If the intervention is limited to the correction of soft tissue, local anesthesia can be used.
 If in the procedure the bone is involved, general anesthesia must be used.